TaintBench/TB-Profiler/README.md

            configuration files>
 ``

-2. calculate statistics of sources and sinks appears in the apk based on two lists ([merged_sources.txt](config/merged_sources.txt), [merged_sinks.txt](config/merged_sinks.txt)):
+2. calculate statistics of sources and sinks appears in a set of apks based on two lists ([merged_sources.txt](config/merged_sources.txt), [merged_sinks.txt](config/merged_sinks.txt)):

 ``
  -statSS <apks> -p <android platform jars> -c <path to configuration
            files>
 ``

-3. calculate statistics of attributes read from a list of TAF-files:
+3. calculate statistics of attributes read from a set of TAF-files:

 ``
   -statAttr <TAF-files>